 Most of us have no experience when it comes to wedding planning or wedding invite wording etiquette.
 The lovilees over at Crystal Print shares some expert tips on what to include on your invites as well as how to deal with the sensitive issues one might face when choosing your wedding invite wording.

 Proper etiquette is sometimes overlooked when planning wedding invitations.
 The information that needs to be sent to family and friends must not only be clear, but at the same time written with care, so as not to offend, as a wedding can become a sensitive issue.
-We provide some tips below:
+Here with some tips

 - If you, as a couple, are hosting your wedding, paying for it yourselves and are doing the inviting, then

 the invite should read: “Bride” and “Groom” invite you to our wedding day …”.

 Many couples like to include their parents but don’t want to name them personally, so the invite could read: Together with our families we, “Bride” and “Groom” invite you ….

 - Now on the other hand, if the parents are paying for the wedding it is IMPORTANT that their names are added to the invite.
 The vibe these days has become very relaxed, but is this not a sign of respect and acknowledgement to the parents for all they have done and their involvement in your wedding day?
 So in this case the invite could perhaps read: “Mr and Mrs Bride” invite you to witness the marriage of “Bride” to “Groom”, son of “Mrs and Mrs Groom ….”.

 - Now there are other sensitive areas with hosting etiquette eg. my parents are divorced, I don’t want to include my mother etc. The best way to get around this would be to stick to “Together with our families…” as it saves complication and honours them at the same time.